smurf667/test-tomcat-broken-subject/README.md

 Briefly, Tomcat tries to cache the `Subject` in the user session, but wipes it from the session at the beginning of every request.
 During requests, the `Subject` may be placed into the session, and the subject's set of `Principal` objects may have unexpected content.

-More details can be found at TODO link to bug report, once submitted.
+More details can be found at https://bz.apache.org/bugzilla/show_bug.cgi?id=60824